outsidedav/swift/hypersecure_dbaas/database-cluster.md

 3. To display information about the Kubernetes cluster, open the {{site.data.keyword.cloud_notm}} app dashboard.
 The dashboard displays a list of your services, such as created clusters, database clusters, cloud foundry apps, and cloud foundry services.

-4. Switch to the directory containing your project files.
+4. Switch to the directory that contains your project files.

 5. Log in to your {{site.data.keyword.cloud_notm}} account, and set the region to us-south, as shown here:
 	```hljs